 However, on that day, she never came by the room.
 She couldn’t.
 No update about her condition had been announced.
 So, as far as I was concerned, the poor girl still rested in the infirmary—unresponsive.

 I didn’t know how much more I could take.
-In just nine days everyone went through a rollercoaster of disaster.
-Tensions were high, and an unexplainable feeling lingered within me.
+In just nine days everyone went through a roller-coaster of disaster.
+Tensions were high, and an unexplained feeling lingered within me.

 I had to leave Serendipity.
 No matter what, I had to do it.

 When I left my room, the sound of hurried footsteps and ragged breaths greeted my ears.
 I turned in the direction of the sounds.
 The source had come from Henrika.
 She stopped mere inches away from me.